dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0701.md

 In that view, the probability of a coin turning up heads is 1/2 because 1/2

 is the limiting proportion of heads in an ever-longer series of tosses.
-However, for evaluating the plausibility of the phone number, this interpretation—called the frequentist interpretation—cannot apply, because there is no repeated experiment.
+However, for evaluating the plausibility of the phone number, this interpretation — called the frequentist interpretation — cannot apply, because there is no repeated experiment.

 The frequentist interpretation gets stuck because it places probability in the physical system itself.
-The alternative—that probability reflects the incompleteness of our knowledge—is known as the Bayesian interpretation of probability.
+The alternative — that probability reflects the incompleteness of our knowledge — is known as the Bayesian interpretation of probability.
 It is the interpretation suited for mastering complexity.
 A book-length discussion and application of this fundamental point is Edwin Jaynes's Probability Theory: The Logic of Science [26].

 The Bayesian interpretation is based on one simple idea: A probability reflects our degree of belief in a hypothesis.
 Probabilities are therefore subjective: Someone with different knowledge will have different probabilities.
 Thus, by collecting evidence, our degrees of belief change.
 Evidence changes probabilities.

 In the phone-number problem, what is the hypothesis and what is the evidence?

-The hypothesis—often denoted 𝐻—is the statement about the world whose credibility we would like to judge.
+The hypothesis — often denoted 𝐻 — is the statement about the world whose credibility we would like to judge.
 Here,

 𝐻 ≡ My phone-number guess is correct.

 (7.1)

-The evidence—often denoted 𝐸 or 𝐷 (for data)—is the information that we collect, obtain, or learn and then use to judge the hypothesis.
+The evidence — often denoted 𝐸 or 𝐷 (for data) — is the information that we collect, obtain, or learn and then use to judge the hypothesis.
 It augments our knowledge.
 Here, 𝐸 is the result of the experiment: 𝐸 ≡ Dialing my guess gave a busy signal.

 (7.2)

 Any hypothesis has an initial probability Pr (𝐻).
 This probability is called the prior probability, because it is the probability prior to, or before, incorporating the evidence.
-After learning the evidence 𝐸, the hypothesis has a new probability Pr (𝐻 ∣ 𝐸): the probability of the hypothesis 𝐻 given—that is, upon assuming—the evidence 𝐸. This probability is called the posterior probability, because it is the probability, or degree of belief, after including the evidence.
+After learning the evidence 𝐸, the hypothesis has a new probability Pr (𝐻 ∣ 𝐸): the probability of the hypothesis 𝐻 given — that is, upon assuming — the evidence 𝐸. This probability is called the posterior probability, because it is the probability, or degree of belief, after including the evidence.

 2014-09-02 10:51:35 UTC / rev 78ca0ee9dfae